5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/IRQ_and_Timer_Fix_(SSDT-HPET)/README.md

 ## 1. Semi-Automated patching (using SSDTTime)

-Since the manual patching method described below is rather complicated, the semi-automated approach using **SSDTTime** which can generate `SSDT-HPET` is prefered in most cases.
+Since the manual patching method described below is rather complicated, the semi-automated approach using **SSDTTime** which can generate `SSDT-HPET` is preferred in most cases.

 **HOW TO:**